Many businesses right now are becoming all too familiar with that ‘pivot’ word.

 A good way to structure your thoughts as you go through this process is to build a Persona document.

-Now, hopefully you’ll have used one of these before but if not, then there’s a guided version to help you get started here.
+Now, hopefully you’ll have used one of these before but if not, then there’s a downloadable version in the immerj Content Planner.

 Step 2 – Your Internal Positioning